jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

  - Mechanically I went with:
     - A creature shock ability for the fire/red ability
     - Tap and stun for the ice/blue ability
-    - For the clone ability, I preserved the original triggering condition
+    - For the clone ability, I preserved the original triggering condition but went against making token copies as that seemed really degenerate as the cloning trigger would also pass on to the tokens.

 ## Esquie, Friend of Verso